Thermodynamic modelling: Thermodynamic models criterions

 A thermodynamic model predicts different properties with a certain level of accuracy.
 In fact, based on the functional form of the thermodynamic model and the real behaviour of the system some properties can be predicted with high accuracy level, while the other ones could not be predicted accurately enough to comply with different industrial needs.
-In this regard several criterions should be taken into account for the proper choice of thermodynamic model to be practical based on the targeted application.
+In this regard several criteria should be taken into account for the proper choice of thermodynamic model to be practical based on the targeted application.

 Applicability

 Although thermodynamic models are generally developed to predict thermodynamic properties in a wide range of temperatures and pressures, due to the lack of experimental data for different compounds in the full operational range, model accuracy varies by moving towards wider temperature and pressure ranges.
 When a model is targeted to be used in a specific application, the initial step is to identify the temperature and pressure at what the model is intended to be implemented.
 If the model is able to perform in the target operating window, the second step is to investigate whether the model can cover all the system constituents within the concentration ranges of interest or not.
 Fundamental models answered this ambiguity by covering the whole concentration range of the compounds that they involved.
 However, this is not the case for ad-hoc cubic model developments which may be considered in the specific range of concentration based on the application.